darkowlzz/operator-toolkit/README.md

 - `controller/external-object-sync` package uses the sync pattern as the base and adds a garbage collector for collecting the orphan objects in external system.
+- `controller/metadata-sync` package uses the sync pattern as the base and adds a resync to periodically sync object metadata between systems.

 #### operator